robotnoises/rCfb_BetBot/RedditBet.Bot/Resources/test.markdown

 * Bar
 * Baz

-> This is a test of a thing
+> This is a blockquote
+> Simple.

     This is a code block
     See?

+%link01%

 End of message.